saltyorg/docs/docs/sandbox/apps/arrx.md

    </details>

-1. Run the bazarrx role as a normal saltbox community role.
+1. Run the bazarrx role as a normal Saltbox Sandbox role.

    ```bash
    sb install cm-bazarrx